×

 Course Information

 The Political Science Department provides a variety of courses designed to increase student knowledge and understanding of our governmental institutions, the public policies which they produce, and the overall political process.
-It offers fully transferable lower division courses which examine American Government at the national, state, and local levels, and which fulfill Associate Degree requirements and also satisfy basic Certificate of Competency requirements.
+It offers fully transferable lower division courses which examine American Government at the national, state, and local levels, and which fulfill Associate's Degree requirements and also satisfy basic Certificate of Competency requirements.

 Government Requirements – Students must complete 6 hours of credit, including: